hasolanor/CFD-porousmedia/README.md

 <img src="https://render.githubusercontent.com/render/math?math=\Large -D\left( \frac{\partial^2 c}{\partial x^2} %2B \frac{\partial^2 c}{\partial y^2}\right) |_{\small \textrm{grain}} = K_a \left( 1-\frac{s}{s_{max}} \right)c - K_d s">

-Finally, as it was assumed for the incompresssible flow problem, upper and lower boundaries are considered as planes of symmetry for concentration too.
+Finally, as it was assumed for the incompresssible flow problem, upper and lower boundaries are considered as axes of symmetry for concentration too.

 For the chemical scalar transport, there are three dimensionless numbers characterising the problem.
 Péclet number corresponds to the ratio between advection and diffusion fluxes; meanwhile both Damkhöler numbers are defined as ratios between attachment/detachment and diffusion fluxes.